rachgmartin/Creator-Intelligence-Dashboard/README.md

 2. Launch the Streamlit app and enter your API key when prompted.
 3. Use the **Add a New Creator** section to search for a channel by name or paste a known channel ID.
 4. Click **Add Creator** to save them to your roster.
+5. Open **Manage Roster** to search within your roster or remove existing creators.